open-policy-agent/opa/docs/content/policy-reference.md

 OPA provides two builtins that implement JSON Web Signature [RFC7515](https://tools.ietf.org/html/rfc7515) functionality.

 ``io.jwt.encode_sign_raw()`` takes three JSON Objects (strings) as parameters and returns their JWS Compact Serialization.
  This builtin should be used by those that want maximum control over the signing and serialization procedure.
 It is important to remember that StringOrURI values are compared as case-sensitive strings with no transformations or canonicalizations applied.
 Therefore, line breaks and whitespaces are significant.

 ``io.jwt.encode_sign()`` takes three Rego Objects as parameters and returns their JWS Compact Serialization.
 This builtin should be used by those that want to use rego objects for signing during policy evaluation.

-Notice that since these are objects canonicalization *is applied* and all whitespace is removed.
+> Note that with `io.jwt.encode_sign` the Rego objects are serialized to JSON with standard formatting applied
+> whereas the `io.jwt.encode_sign_raw` built-in will **not** affect whitespace of the strings passed in.
+> This will mean that the final encoded token may have different string values, but the decoded and parsed
+> JSON will match.

 The following algorithms are supported: